 The young audience also meant there we had a free rein on creativity, so we came up with a range of activities to guide them through the experience of exploring and coming to terms with their emotions.
 Some pages could be serious, others were deliberately silly, and lots of space was left for the children to write, colour, stick and even tear up the pages without the pressure of needing to keep the book looking nice.
 This was an unusual project for us, but so enjoyable to make, and the kids who have been giving feedback really like it too!

-If you would like to purchase a Tough Stuff journal, email us and we will put you in touch with Pete, the creator.
+You can purchase a Tough Stuff journal by navigating to the At a Loss website using the link below or email us and we will put you in touch with Pete, the creator.